marilynle/marilynle.github.io/_posts/2019-12-04-lambdata-marilynle.md

 This is a python package, [check out here](https://libraries.io/pypi/lambdata-marilynle)

-License
-MIT
+- License: MIT
-Install
-pip install lambdata-marilynle==0.1.1
+- Install: pip install lambdata-marilynle==0.1.1

 This product is in development.